 Tired of tracking down refrigerant properties?
 Download SRC's Refrigerant Guide and keep the answers at your fingertips.

 Like many other HVAC topics, the conversation around R-410A retrofitting is rife with strong opinions.
-The goal of this article isn’t to pick a side, rather it’s to communicate that things aren’t always black and white/cut and dry/third cliché.
+The goal of this article isn’t to pick a side, rather it’s to communicate that things aren’t always black and white/cut and dried/third cliché.

-On the first concern, we’re not arguing that there’s not a difference in operating pressure between the two.
+We’re not arguing that there’s not a difference in operating pressure between the two.
 There is – roughly 130 PSI for R-410A evaporators compared to about 70 for R-22.
 Rather, we’re saying that for the majority of instances, coils designed for R-22 can withstand the higher pressures that come with a switch to R-410A.

-Some exceptions would be for residential coils designed with very thin manifolds or large condenser coils with large manifolds too thin for R-410A's operating pressures.
-Coils fitting that description would need to be replaced.
-But for most R-22 coils designed for light commercial applications - i.e. ½” OD tubes and smaller with wall thicknesses of .014" and above are sufficient for the operating pressure of R-410A systems.
+Coils fitting these descriptions would need to be replaced.
+But for most R-22 coils designed for light commercial applications, i.e., ½” OD tubes and smaller with wall thicknesses of .014" and above, are sufficient for the operating pressure of R-410A systems.

 On concern number two, it’s been our experience that the performance disparity between coils for R-410A and retrofitted R-22 coils is negligible for the majority of typical HVAC applications.

 Changing your system’s refrigerant is a big task, and there are potentially significant consequences that can result from poor execution.
 In short, if you decide that an R-22 to R-410A retrofit makes sense for your application, it must be done properly.